The Meaning of the Eternity Ring

 Early examples found were a rather ordinary circle of metal, precious or otherwise, set with stones either on the top half of the ring or running the entire circumference of the ring.
 Some early examples of eternity rings were also designed to mimic the image of a snake devouring its own tail, a common symbol used to represent eternity, often referred to as the ‘ouroboros’.

-Modern Traditions – When to Give an Eternity Ring
+When to Give or Receive an Eternity Ring

 Of course, not all eternity rings are tied specifically to the marriage itself.
 Another meaning of the ring is used to represent the eternal circle of life.
 Because of this, an eternity ring is often given to a wife or new mother by her significant other after their first child is born or welcomed into the family.